 The discovery procedure for an NSTR Mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions:

-Option 1: An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Field Type subfield set to 1 corresponding to a reported AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
+An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Field Type subfield set to 1 corresponding to a reported AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
 The TBTT Information Field Type subfield set to 1 identifies, together with the TBTT Information Length subfield, the format of the TBTT Information field for the reported AP operating on the non-primary link.

-Option 2: An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Length subfield equal to 3 indicating the MLD Parameters subfield corresponding to a reported AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR pair of links.

-(#6965) (#6971) An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link shall set the Beacon Interval Present subfield to 0 and shall set the DTIM Info Present subfield to 0 in the STA Control field of the Per-STA profile subelement corresponding to the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link.
+(#6965) (#6971) (#6972) An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link shall set the Beacon Interval Present subfield to 0 and shall set the DTIM Info Present subfield to 0 in the STA Control field of the Per-STA profile subelement corresponding to the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link.

-An AP affiliated with an NSTR Mobile AP MLD and that is operating on the non-primary link of an NSTR link pair shall not transmit a Beacon or Probe Response frame.

 To request a complete profile of the AP affiliated with an NSTR Mobile AP MLD and that is operating on the non-primary link, a non-AP STA affiliated with a non-AP MLD may send an ML probe request frame to an AP affiliated with the NSTR Mobile AP MLD and that is operating on the primary link.

 A non-AP STA affiliated with a non-AP MLD and that is operating on the same link as the non-primary link shall not transmit a Probe Request frame to the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair.